-The ISO will identify the reliability consequences of a transmission solution driven by Public Policy Requirements upon other regions in terms of transmission security pursuant to requirements set forth under applicable NERC standards and standards of the neighboring region.
-The ISO shall report the results in its Public Policy

-Requirements report.

-31.4.5 Eligibility and Oualification Criteria for Entities and Projects

-31.4.5.1 Eligibility

-Any entity meeting the criteria in this Section 31.3.2.1.4.1,, whether Transmission driven by a Public Policy Requirement identified by the NYDPS/NYPSC and shall be eligible to use the cost allocation and cost recovery mechanism set forth in Section 31.4 of this Attachment Y for any approved project.
+The ISO will identify the reliability consequences of a transmission solution driven by Public Policy Requirements upon other regions.
+The ISO shall report the 31.4.5 Eligibility and Qualification Criteria for Entities and Projects 31.4.5.1 Eligibility Any entity meeting the criteria in this Section 31.3.2.1.4.1,, whether Transmission Owner or Other Developer, may offer a transmission solution to a transmission need driven by a Public Policy Requirement identified by the NYDPS/NYPSC and shall be eligible to use the cost allocation and cost recovery mechanism set forth in Section 31.4 of this Attachment Y for any approved project.